thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 1. Go to your Gantry templating backend (e.g. Extensions/Templates).
 2. Switch to **Page Settings** and add the new appearing Atom called **Cookie Consent Neo** either globally to your site (**base outline**), to a specific template or page by dragging it to the designated section.
 3. Configure the appearance according to your favor.
-4. [Optional] The download package contains a modified version of the Cookie Consent JS file which fixes the timeout and scrolling bug [#170](https://github.com/insites/cookieconsent/issues/170).
+4. [Optional] The download package contains a modified version of the Cookie Consent JS file which fixes the timeout and scrolling bug described here [#170](https://github.com/insites/cookieconsent/issues/170).
+You can copy the file to your template folder and embed it over the particle backend configuration.

 ## Supported API Parameters and Atom Options
 * Banner Message Text